oracle/bpftune/docs/bpftune-tcp-conn.rst

         such cases, BBR is a good fit since it continuously estimates bottleneck bandwidth and attempts to fit the congestion algorithm to it.

-        When we have limited information about a remote host - i.e. we have not had > REMOTE_HOST_MIN_INSTANCES connections involving it, the only auto-selection involved is to use BBR in cases where loss rates exceed 1/(2^DROP_SHIFT) (1.5%) of the packet sent rate -
+        When we have limited information about a destination - i.e. we have not had > REMOTE_HOST_MIN_INSTANCES connections involving it, the only auto-selection involved is to use BBR in cases where loss rates exceed 1/(2^DROP_SHIFT) (1.5%) of the packet sent rate -